davidh-machine-id/davidh-machine-id/README.md

 * **Expertise:** Solution Architecture • Security Automation

 ---
-*"Architecture is not just about how it looks, but how it works at 2:00 AM under load."*
+*"Architecture is not just about how it looks, but how it works at 2:00 AM under load."* -- Franklin Veaux